-Students interested in programs including Dental Hygiene, Health Information Technology, Radiologic Technology, Diagnostic Medical Sonography, Diagnostic Cardiac Sonography, and Respiratory Care must apply to the program.
+Students interested in programs including Dental Hygiene (p.
+84), Health Information Technology (p.
+89), Radiologic Technology (p.
+93), Diagnostic Medical Sonography (p.
+87), Diagnostic Cardiac Sonography (p.
+85), and Respiratory Care (p.
+95) must apply to the program.
 Interested students must 1) complete an Application for Admission to an Allied Health and Sciences program; 2) submit required official transcripts; 3) submit test scores; and 4) submit other documents on specific dates (see program statement).
 Students will not be considered for admission, if they do not complete specific program application procedures.
 Applicants must pass all sections of the TSI or an approved test to be admitted to a program.

 Applicants are urged to follow application instructions carefully to ensure processing by program admission committees.
 Enrollment is based on availability of clinical sites.